mvdam/react-typescript-webpack4/Webpack4-vs-Parcel.md

 ## #0CJS
 There is quite some fuzz around 0CJS (Zero Configuration JavaScript) lately.
 It's all about great developer experience.
 This makes perfect sense for setting up build tools like Parcel or Webpack.
 For more advanced projects it may take huge effort to set it up correctly.

-Parcel claims to be a Blazing fast, zero configuration web application bundler.
+Parcel claims to be a blazing fast, zero configuration web application bundler.
 That all sounds nice, but does it really work out of the box?
-And how does Webpack 4 compares to Parcel?
+And how does Webpack 4 compare to Parcel?

 ## App requirements
 Before going any further, let's determine some requirements for our application.
-For a professional web application, we should at least have support for the following technology.
+For a professional web application we might want to have support for the following technology.
 - React
 - TypeScript (TSX)
 - Being able to import: